 In flat, open country, move at least one mile between stands.
 Your calls can be heard that far by sharp eared predators.
 In hilly, chopped up country, or thick cover, make two or three stands over the same distance because sounds are muted by terrain.
 Windy or snowy days also have a dampening effect, so you can make stands closer together.

 5. Use Elevation

-Elevation of some kind should always be sought.
-Trees, rock piles, a saddle or modest rise above surrounding areas, makes a big difference.
+Elevation of some kind should always be sought out; trees, rock piles, a saddle or a modest rise above surrounding areas makes a big difference.
 With even a little elevation, the caller holds all the aces.
-His calls go farther covering more area.
-He can see animals coming to him a long ways out and set up ready for a shot before the predator gets in range.
-Dressed in full camo, blending in with rocks, brush, and trees, you will not be seen if you use your head and only move when it’s time to take the shot.
+His calls go farther and cover more area.
+He can see animals coming to him a long ways out and set up for a shot before the predator gets in range.
+Dress in full camo, blend in with rocks, brush and trees; you won’t be seen if you use your head and only move when it’s time to take the shot.
 See them before they see you!

 6. Watch The Wind

 Many novice predator hunters don’t pay attention to wind direction or force.
 Coyotes pay attention to wind.
 Fox do also, but cats seem to pay the least.
 If you want to call a particularly good looking canyon or flat, but the wind is at your back, move to one side so your scent does not permeate that piece of ground.
 Getting off the ground helps keep scent above ground level.
 Air currents tend to rise at dawn and fall in evening.
 Don’t announce your presence on the wind.